rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 ## SGX Attestation Support and SGX Support in Orchestrators

-The diagram below shows the infrastructure that CSPs need to deploy to support SGX attestation and optionally, integration with orchestrators (currently only Kubernetes is supported).
+The diagram below shows the infrastructure that CSPs need to deploy to support SGX attestation and optionally, integration with orchestrators (currently Kubernetes and OpenStack is supported).

 THE SGX Agent pushes platform information to SGX Caching Service (SCS), which uses it to get the PCK Certificate and other SGX collateral from the Intel SGX Provisioning Certification Service (PCS) and caches them locally.
 When a workload on the platform needs to generate an SGX Quote, it retrieves the PCK Certificate of the platform from SCS.

 If SGX Host Verification Service (SHVS) URL is configured, the SGX Agent fetches the TCB Status from SCS and updates SHVS with SGX platform enablement information and TCB status periodically.
 The platform information is made available to Kubernetes and Openstack via the SGX Hub (IHUB), which pulls it from SHVS.

 The SGX Quote Verification Service (SQVS) allows attesting applications to verify SGX quotes and extract the SGX quote attributes to verify compliance with a user-defined SGX enclave policy.
 SQVS uses the SGX Caching Service to retrieve SGX collateral needed to verify SGX quotes from the Intel SGX Provisioning Certification Service (PCS).
-SQVS typically runs in the the attesting application owner network environment.
-Typically, a separate instance of the SGX Caching Service is set setup in the attesting application owner network environment.
+SQVS typically runs in the attesting application owner network environment.
+Typically, a separate instance of the SGX Caching Service is setup in the attesting application owner network environment.

 ![](Images/image-20200727163158892.png)